ipopop/cod_acc_sem2_02_water/pseudo-code-diagrams/water00.md

             END FOR
         END FOR
     END FOR
-    SET result = format combinations as a string
+    SET result : STRING = format combinations as a string PRINT result
-    PRINT result
 END